 of protected health information.
 However, we are not required to agree to a restriction requested.

-Locations--There is the right to request and receive confidential communications of PHI by alternative
+There is the right to request and receive confidential communications of

 means and at alternative locations.
 For example, you may not want a family member to know about your